3 or 4 years in university fly by in a flash, cherish your time here in this cushioned environment, the working world is harsh.

 While in NTU Accountancy, I wished I had pursued my passion in school.
 For me, I admired the tales of successful entrepreneurs while they were still studying.
-For me, I was passionate in graphic designing, something that was 180-degree different from what I was studying (Accountancy).
+For me, I was passionate in graphic designing, something that was 180-degrees different from what I was studying (Accountancy).
 I wanted to write my own children’s book but I was extremely afraid of challenges.
 This could probably arise from my risk-averse nature.
 That was why I was afraid of stepping out of my comfort zone and eventually decided to join the Big Four after I graduated.

-My two-cents to juniors would be: take the opportunity to know some of your professors better.
+My two-cents to juniors would be: take the opportunity to know some of your Professors better.
 I was rather shy in my first two years and did not dare to approach professors for a chat over coffee.
 Although some of them might be too busy, many Professors welcome the chance to interact with their students in smaller groups, so that they can share their wisdom with regards to life, industry, etc that they do not have time to share in class.

-That said, personally there is nothing more I wish I had done, because I had assessed all opportunities that presented themselves, and made the best decisions with what I knew and within my capability.
+That said, personally, there is nothing more I wish I had done because I had assessed all opportunities that presented themselves, and made the best decisions with what I knew and within my capability.
 Universities offer so many opportunities that I came to understand that trade-offs between one track or another are often necessary, and if some opportunities are not for me to take, that’s ok.”

 -Ivy Wah, SMU Business, 2014

 This is my list of things I wished I did in NUS or regret not doing.